brainhack-school2020/dnmacdon_ASD_multisite_smri/README.md

 Data harmonization and effect size visualization were done in R, where the available tools were more sophisticated.

 ### Pipeline: Python vs. R
 Initially, the project was meant to run entirely in Python.
 However, two challenges arose.
 First, the current Python version of neuroCombat is not able to accept data with missing values.
-Since this data is masked based on segmentation quality (structures whose segementation failed are not used), the data would contain missing values.
+Since this data is masked based on segmentation quality (structures whose segementation failed are not used), the data contains missing values.
 The R version of neuroCombat does support missing values.
 Also, R has much more sophisticated packages available to generate forest plots, which are used here to compare the results of the different harmonization methods.
 Since the language of the Brainhack School is Python, the project was reconceived as a mini-pipeline, using both R and Python.

 ### Jupyter Notebooks
 Jupyter notebooks are used in this project both for data visualization and for presentation (using RISE).
 Initially, data harmonization was done in Python, and all of the code was run inside of Jupyter notebooks.
 When QC masking was added, it was necessary to move the ComBat harmonization code to R. For this reason, the Jupyter Notebooks depend on having access to the harmonized data from the pipeline.
 Several interactive visualizations are provided in the Jupyter notebooks, and conda environments are provided to allow them to be run on other machines without version conflicts.

 ### Docker Container
-I used [neurodocker 0.7.0](https://github.com/ReproNim/neurodocker) to create the dockerfile that was used to build the container.
+[neurodocker 0.7.0](https://github.com/ReproNim/neurodocker) was used to create the dockerfile that contained the specifications for the container.
 This was fairly straightforward:
- 1. The neurodocker command was built in a bash script (bdf.sh).
+ 1. The neurodocker command was written in a bash script (bdf.sh).
  2. Ubuntu was used as the base.
 Packages to install in the first layer were specified with neurodocker's --pkg-manager and --install options.
 Only those packages that were necessary to run the pipeline were installed here.
- 3. R configuration was accomplished by instructing neurodocker to include R base packages, and through an additional script, that called R to install its own packages and manage dependencies.
+ 3. R configuration was accomplished by instructing neurodocker to include R base packages, and through an additional script that called R to install its own packages and manage dependencies.
 This resulted in a slightly smaller docker image.
 The script:
     * Used apt-get to install Ubuntu packages that are required by R to build the R packages that will be installed: make, gcc, g++, but NOT required to run the pipeline.
     * Ran an R command to download and install the necessary packages.
     * Used apt-get to remove the temporary Ubuntu packages (make, gcc, g++ and packages that were installed to satisfy their dependencies).
     * Cleared the apt cache.

 The docker container was configured to run the pipeline bash script at startup in non-interactive mode.
 Input and output directories are set on the command line.
 All code that is run in the Docker container is provided on the command line (i.e. it has not been built in to the container).
 This is to allow for modifications, for example to use it on a different dataset, while maintaining the same environment.
-That said, most options are specified on the command line, so it may not be necessary to modify the code.

 ## Deliverables
-Note that the deliverables changes somewhat over the course of the project, and are more extensive than the original conception.
+Note that the deliverables changed somewhat over the course of the project, and are more extensive than the original conception.
 ### Deliverable 1: Github Repository
-The [Github repository](https://github.com/brainhack-school2020/dnmacdon_ASD_multisite_smri) contains the following directories:
+The [Github repository](https://github.com/brainhack-school2020/dnmacdon_ASD_multisite_smri) contains the following:

  * Data, generated from the [ABIDE](http://fcon_1000.projects.nitrc.org/indi/abide/) dataset as described above.
  * Code for the analysis "pipeline" using R and Python